 Sauce is Too Thick

-If your chocolate sauce turns out thicker than desired, you can thin it down by gradually adding a little warm cream or milk, mixing until you achieve the desired consistency.
+If it’s thicker than you want, stir in a little warm cream or milk until you get the right consistency.

 Sauce Seized